-A ROW is a priority path for the construction and operation of highways, light and heavy rail, railroads, et cetera.
-The ROW phase of a project is the time period in which land in the right-of-way will be purchased.
+A ROW is a priority path for the construction and operation of highways, light and heavy rail, roads, et cetera.
+The TOW phase of a project is the time period in which land is the right-of-way will be purchased.